Welcoming Religious Life on Campus

 The Dr. Mordecai D. Katz Z'L Program

 The Lowy International School is always working on ways to better support our students in whichever way they need.
-This is why when we had the opportunity to partner with The Orthodox Union’s Jewish Learning Initiative on Campus (OU-JLIC), we were thrilled to welcome them on campus.
-JLIC’s programming provides our students a way to observe religious aspects of Jewish life during their time at the university, regardless of their religious background or affiliation.
+This is why when we had the opportunity to partner with M.D.
+Katz Jewish Learning Initiative on Campus (JLIC), we were thrilled to welcome them on campus.
+M.D.
+Katz JLIC’s programming provides our students a way to observe religious aspects of Jewish life during their time at the university, regardless of their religious background or affiliation.

 Eitan and students volunteering in South Tel Aviv, January 2023.